aedenj/ktor-starter/README.md

 ## Overview

-This starter is a set of utilities built on top of [Ktor](https://ktor.io) to quickly bootstrap a microservice.
+This starter is a set of utilities built on top of [Ktor](https://ktor.io) to quickly bootstrap a microservice and deploy it to Kubernetes.
 This starter sets up the following features:

 **Service**
 * Application architecture that [favors grouping by feature](https://ktor.io/docs/server-application-structure.html#group_by_feature).